ExtraBB/deglaze/common/ingredients/seafood/Beltfish.md

-- **Name**: Beltfish (Galchi)
+- **Name**: Beltfish
 - **Other Names**: 갈치
 - **Type**: Seafood / Fish

 ## Description

 Beltfish is a long, silver fish with a mild, delicate flavor and tender flesh.
-It is popular in Korean cuisine for grilling, braising, and stewing.
+It is popular for grilling, braising, and stewing.

 ## How to use

-- Grilled or broiled (galchi-gui)
+- Grilled or broiled
-- Braised in spicy sauce (galchi-jorim)
+- Braised in spicy sauce
 - Added to stews and soups

 ## Substitutions